marioroy/linux-cgroup-always/README.md

 # Linux Cgroup Always

-Ghostty-like `linux-cgroup = always` feature via systemd-run or pre-defined pool of cgroup names.
+Ghostty-like `linux-cgroup = always` feature via systemd-run.
 The benefit is overall improved desktop interactivity by preventing resource hogging, enhancing isolation, and ensuring fair resource distribution.

 This works with { `alacritty`, `kitty`, `konsole`, `qterminal`, `tmux: server` }
 and interactive shells { `bash`, `fish`, `zsh` }.
 Refer to the end of the readme for Ghostty and GNOME Terminal setup.

-## Systemd-run or Pool

-Choose between two approaches.

-- Cgroup via a transient systemd scope unit

-Source the `env-systemd` file.
-Includes helper functions `cgterm_nice` to get/set the cgroup niceness value `[0..19]` and `cgterm_quota` to get/set the max CPU quota percentage `[10..100]`.
-No further steps needed.

-- Pre-defined pool of task groups with niceness support

-Continue reading for the pool approach.

-## Pool Requirements
+## Pool Requirements for Niceness Support

-The intended use-case is your personal Linux machine or workstation, have `libcgroup` package installed, and `cgconfig.service` enabled.
+Niceness support refers to calling the nice command across multiple terminal windows or panes, made possible by attaching to the same cgroup.
+This requires the `libcgroup` package and have the `cgconfig.service` enabled.

 Steps for Arch-based distributions: